ibm-cloud-docs/EventStreams/index.md

    An `INFO No messages consumed` is produced when the consuming application is running, but there is no data being consumed.

-5. {: #start_producer_step notoc} ###Run the producing application
+5. {: #start_producer_step notoc} ###Run the producing application.

    Open a new command line window and start the sample producing application from the command line, replacing the _`italicised`_ values.

     <pre class="pre">java -jar ./build/libs/kafka-java-console-sample-2.0.jar
 	"<var class="keyword varname">kafka_brokers_sasl</var>" "<var class="keyword varname">api_key</var>" -producer</pre>

    The `java -jar ./build/libs/kafka-java-console-sample-2.0.jar` part of the command identified the locations of the java .JAR file to run within the cloned repository.
-This does not need to be changed.
+You do not need to change this.

    Use the `kafka_brokers_sasl` from the **Service credentials** created in [Step 2](/docs/services/EventStreams?topic=eventstreams-getting_started#create_credentials_step).
 We recommend using all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.